Rob Zombie: 1985–1998: White Zombie

 Cummings and Yseult co-founded the band that would become known as White Zombie.
 They broke up after seven years of dating, but continued to work in the band together.
 The band released three extended plays to little success, with their debut studio album Soul-Crusher following in 1987 through the band's own record label, Silent Explosion.
 They released their second studio album Make Them Die Slowly in 1989 to little commercial reaction.
 Yseult and Zombie ended their relationship in 1991 and Zombie began dating Sheri Moon shortly afterwards.
 The band caught the attention of Geffen Records following the release of their fourth extended play; their third studio album, La Sexorcisto: Devil Music Volume One, was released through the label in 1992.
 Although the album did not enter the Billboard 200 chart until about a year after its release, it became the band's breakout hit, going on to sell over two million copies in the United States.
 Two singles, "Thunder Kiss '65" and "Black Sunshine", were released to promote La Sexorcisto.

 White Zombie's fourth and final studio album, Astro-Creep: 2000 – Songs of Love, Destruction and Other Synthetic Delusions of the Electric Head (1995), became their first and only to enter the top ten of the Billboard 200; it went on to sell over two million copies in the United States.
 Cummings directed the music video for the album's single "More Human than Human" (1995) and would go on to direct all subsequent videos for the band.
 In 1996, Cummings legally changed his name to Rob Zombie.
 White Zombie released a remix album that year, marking their final release before their eventual disbandment.
 Zombie collaborated with Alice Cooper on the song "Hands of Death (Burn Baby Burn)" (1996) for Songs in the Key of X: Music from and Inspired by the X-Files.
 The song was nominated in the category of Best Metal Performance at the 39th Annual Grammy Awards, though lost to Rage Against the Machine.
 White Zombie officially broke up in September 1998, with Zombie stating, "Sometimes a band just breaks up because the band has run its course and the best days are behind them.
 White Zombie went through a lot together and did tons of great stuff, but it was time to stop.
 The good times were over and we were all moving in different directions."
 A box-set for the group was released in 2008 featuring all of their released material.

-Since the break up of White Zombie, Zombie has shown no interest in reforming the band and has been quoted as saying, "I have many legit reasons [for not wanting to reform White Zombie].
+Since the break up of White Zombie, Zombie has shown no interest in reforming the band: "I have many legit reasons [for not wanting to reform White Zombie].
 Just because you don't know them does not mean they don't exist.
 Everything is not everybody's business."
 In a 2011 interview, Zombie stated that he had not spoken to any members of the band "except John Tempesta in about 15 years."